ProSAM: Enhancing the Robustness of SAM-based Visual Reference Segmentation with Probabilistic Prompts: Experiments

 \textbf{Datasets.} To evaluate the effectiveness and generalizability of \modelname, we conducted comprehensive experiments on Pascal-5$^i$~\cite{pascal} and COCO-20$^i$ ~\cite{coco} under the same few-shot setting as the existing visual reference segmentation methods~\cite{vrpsam,lang2022learning,zhang2021few}.
 In this setting, these two datasets are divided into 4 folds.
 In each fold, Pascal-5$^i$ includes 15 base classes for training and 5 novel classes for testing, while COCO-20$^i$ has 60 base classes for training and 20 novel classes for testing.
 Therefore, the robustness and generalizability of each visual reference segmentation method can be fully assessed under this setting.
 Following VRP-SAM~\cite{vrpsam}, 1,000 pairs of visual reference and target images are randomly selected to evaluate our testing performance for each fold.

 \textbf{Implementation Details.} To ensure a strictly fair comparison with VRP-SAM, the SOTA method in the visual reference segmentation, we ensure that all the experimental settings (e.g., random seed, LR scheduler, optimizer) and hyper-parameters (e.g., number of layers, prompt embedding dimensions, number of prompts) are identical to VRP-SAM.
-Specifically, the model architecture of the variational prompt encoder is similar to VRP-SAM (\textit{see \autoref{sec:model-archi} in Appendix for more details}), except two linear layers have been added at the end of the prompt encoder to predict the mean and log standard deviation of the multivariate prompt distribution.
+Specifically, the model architecture of the variational prompt encoder is similar to VRP-SAM (\textit{see \hyperref[sec:model-archi]{Section~\ref{sec:model-archi}} in Appendix for more details}), except two linear layers have been added at the end of the prompt encoder to predict the mean and log standard deviation of the multivariate prompt distribution.
 In other words, our method is easy to implement with only a few lines of code, but can effectively boost the robustness of generated prompts.
 During training, the number of Monte Carlo samples K has been set to 10, with the degrees of freedom $\nu$ of 5.
 Also, we employ the AdamW~\cite{adamw} optimizer with weight decay of 1e-6 and the cosine annealing learning rate scheduler with warm restart~\cite{lr-scheduler} after 15 epochs, and the initial learning rate of 1e-4.
 The model is trained with 100 epochs with a fixed random seed of 321.
 For the choice of image encoder utilized by the variational prompt encoder, ResNet-50~\cite{resnet} is adopted following VRP-SAM.
 In addition, our variational prompt encoder predicts 50 multivariate prompt distributions per target image and only uses 50 mean prompts during inference, which guarantees the same number of prompts have been used in the experimental study for both VRP-SAM and \modelname.
 In terms of the visual annotation types, we follow the same procedure as VRP-SAM~\cite{vrpsam} and SEEM~\cite{seem} to automatically generate points, scribbles, and boxes based on the mask annotations.
 Lastly, the mean intersection over union (mIOU) is adopted to evaluate our segmentation performance across all datasets.
 All experiments on COCO-20$^i$ were conducted on 4 RTX 4090 GPUs with a batch size of 2 per GPU, whereas the experiments on Pascal-5$^i$ were conducted on 1 H100 GPU with a batch size of 2.
+On a single H100 GPU with batch size 2, ProSAM takes 0.19s per training batch and 0.12s per inference batch.